Tokyo Olympic Village in Black and White

 Anyway, when I went for these photos, I was happy with the state of things.
 Most of the buildings weren’t finished.
 The only people around were security guards.
 It was a ghost town.
 I had everything to myself.

 Tokyo Olympic Village turned out to be the perfect place to photograph.
 It was safer photographing there than in many other places in the city.
-I felt it was like walking around a ghost town, though.
+It felt like walking around a ghost town.

 The apartment buildings were almost complete.
 What work remained was cosmetic.
-The grounds were waiting for lawns, trees, and plants.
+The lawns, trees, and plants just needed to be added.
 I couldn’t see the buildings’ interiors well, but they seemed devoid of fittings and furniture.

 The buildings?
 They were big, and the architecture was bland.
 I wouldn’t call it beautiful.
 Everything looked big and blocky.
 When I look at these photos several years later, that’s what I still think.
 They just look like standard concrete boxes.
 I don’t think I’d enjoy living in one.

 Did you watch Tokyo Olympics 2020 in 2021?
 What did you think?
-And did you see the Tokyo Olympic Village too?
+And did you see the Village too?
 If you think my thoughts are out of line, let me know!
+Leave your questions and comments below.

 Leave a Comment